qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 ............

-A regularly updated development package from qgis master called qgis-master is available for 13.1, 13.2, Factory_PowerPC and Tumbleweed (32 and 64bit).
+A regularly updated development package from qgis master called qgis-master is available for 13.1, 13.2, and Tumbleweed (32 and 64bit).
-Add the following repository to your installation manager together with the openSUSE VERSION you work with (e.g. openSUSE_13.1).
+Add the following repository to your installation manager together with the openSUSE VERSION you work with (e.g. openSUSE_13.2).
 ::

   http://download.opensuse.org/repositories/Application:/Geo/<VERSION>/